Steps for a successful Proxmox VE 9 upgrade

 3. reboot

-If you need to change repositories for a major release, do that step only after reading the official Proxmox upgrade guide and replace sources in /etc/apt/sources.list.d/* as directed.
+If you need to change repositories for a major release, do that only after reading the official Proxmox upgrade guide and replacing sources in /etc/apt/sources.list.d/* as directed.

 • Click Node → Summary to check the kernel line.